maxant/tullia2/monitor/README.md

     ng new monitor-ui

-run using:
+# running

+Start the back end:

+    cd monitor-be
+    nodejs server.js

+And then the UI:

     cd monitor-ui
     ng serve

-open your browser on http://localhost:4200/
+Open your browser on http://localhost:4200/

-# links
+# Links

 - https://angular.io/guide/cheatsheet